 Photos by Gary Cox

-Service A restaurant of this caliber should provide seamless service where staff is attentive to diners’ every need and the pace of their meal.
-The Plaza Athénée Restaurant lived up to that standard with plenty of room to spare.
-In spite of a full dining room, the staff excelled in their attention to our lunch experience.
-They translated the French menu with fluid ease and responded to our questions pleasantly.
+Service The service was very good.
+Staff members translated the French menu with fluid ease and responded to our questions with pleasantly.
 When I got up to visit the powder room, one of the servers immediately escorted me to the restaurant door and pointed to the area I sought.
 I found a fresh napkin on my return.
-Denis Courtiade’s approach of “Serve neither from the right side nor the left, but only and always from the best side” resulted in impeccable service that was simultaneously warm and convivial.

 Would You Dine There Again?
 Yes